fbpx

 Spiritual Care:

-Principles for End of Life Care:
+Principles for End-of-Life Care:

-There are few principles involved in EoLC.
+There are a few principles involved in EoLC.

 • Manage the pain and symptoms of the particular disease.

-• Equal decision making between the patient’s family and caregiver to achieve the goal.
+• Equal decision-making between the patient's family and caregiver to achieve the goal.